1,978 home-owners* in West Cornwall made one of the worst property decisions in their lives last year…

 About Chris Wood: Chris is an estate agent with over 25 years of property experience.
 His business, PDQ Estates Ltd is based in Penzance and Helston, West Cornwall and was included in the Daily Telegraphs’ list of the UK’s top 20 best small estate agents “who go above and beyond to help their customers” in 2013.

 No stranger to the media, he has appeared on various programs including BBC, News 24, ITV, independent and BBC radio and is a regular contributor to trade journals, local and national Newspapers.
-Chris is on KloutLinkedIn Ecademy Facebook and Twitter Married to Amanda, they live in Penzance with their children who are slowly flying the nest, along with their three spaniels.
-In his spare time; Chris likes to keep fit and is a long-standing member of the Territorial Army.
+Chris is on KloutLinkedIn Ecademy Facebook and Twitter – In his spare time; Chris likes to keep fit and was a long-standing member of the Territorial Army.